Last updated on May 26th, 2020 at 07:10 pm

 One thing I did notice very quickly about the granite, though, is that although it is hard-wearing in many ways, it does stain.
 I wanted something natural and inexpensive to take care of those stains with.
 After all, I didn’t want to spend as much on the cleaners over time as I did on the fantastic counter tile itself.
 Plus, a lot of cleaners trigger my headaches, not fun.

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 Somewhere on Pinterest, I am not sure where I found a pin where the blogger was using hydrogen peroxide to get stains out of her granite.
-I googled it to make sure that it was indeed safe to use on granite and found that several sources said that as long as you are using it no more than once or maximum twice a week to give your granite a good cleaning and remove stains it is okay, otherwise you should clean your granite counter tops with simple hot water and soap.
+I googled it to make sure that it was indeed safe to use on granite and found that several sources said that as long as you are using it no more than once or maximum twice a week to give your granite a good cleaning and remove stains.
+In between, you should clean your granite countertops with hot water and soap only.

 I also found out that you should use no more than 12% strength hydrogen peroxide, any stronger and you could damage your granite.

 I bought a bottle of hydrogen peroxide for a whopping .60 cents at my local discount grocery store, placed it in a small spray bottle from the dollar store, and gave it a try.
 It did indeed get rid of the stains and left my granite countertops shining.
 I was hooked, and it has been my favorite DIY granite countertop cleaner ever since.